BurendoUK/burendo-handbook-public/docs/static-menu/contribute.md

 ## Write your document and submit changes

 Documents are written in a language called "Markdown".
-Markdown is quite simply and not much different from writing in Confluence or similar.
+Markdown is quite simply and not much different from writing in a wiki or similar.
 This guide doesn't deal with Markdown directly as there are many guides on the internet and [this](https://www.markdownguide.org/cheat-sheet/) is a handy cheat sheet I use a lot.

 One of the areas people struggle with in Markdown is tables - one way is to use a handy [markdown table generator](https://www.tablesgenerator.com/markdown_tables) where you can create your table visually and then copy the Markdown code to clipboard and paste it in to your page.